 If foreign language has not been satisfied prior to enrollment, then the student must take one year of foreign language before graduating from the university.

-Students seeking an exception to CWUP 5-90-050(2)(G), may satisfy the foreign language exit requirement by passing the CLEP® test or passing a foreign language course challenge exam.
+Students seeking an exception to CWU 501-11(4)I may satisfy the foreign language exit requirement by passing the CLEP® test or passing a foreign language course challenge exam.
 The foreign language requirement may, under special circumstances, be fulfilled in alternate ways as determined and approved by the chair of the Department of World Languages and Cultures or designee, in consultation with the office of the registrar.
 International students who attend a primary or secondary school, where the majority of instruction was not in English, for a minimum of one year prior to enrolling at CWU are exempt from the foreign language graduation requirement.

 Professional Education